 3. Meditate, pray and calm down before going to bed

 Every night before I go to bed I do about 30 minutes to an hour of meditation.
 This is amazing as it allows you to throw out all the days worries and forget about the worries of tomorrow.
-The future cannot be changed while you are asleep and the past is gone so there is no point losing sleep over it!
+The future cannot be changed while you are asleep and even if you get a free psychic reading, the future cannot be changed while you are asleep and the past is gone so there is no point losing sleep over it!
 Let it go.

 Meditate or pray or do whatever you do.
 Simply sitting there and watching your breath is a great way to prepare yourself for a nice deep sleep.
 Check out this post if you want to learn to do a quick little stress relieving meditation.